prinzpiuz/prinzpiuz.in/content/post/errors and exceptions.md

 ---
 title: "Errors and Exceptions In Python"
 date: 2020-10-03T17:46:27+05:30
-draft: true
+draft: false
 categories: ["python"]
 ---

-This blog is about How to manage Exceptions in python, this post can be divide like
+This blog is about How to manage Exceptions in python, this is more like notes i took while reading [Dusty Phillips](https://dusty.phillips.codes/)'s [Python 3 Object-oriented Programming](https://www.packtpub.com/product/python-3-object-oriented-programming-third-edition/9781789615852),
+This post can be divide like

 - why raising an exception ?
 - what is happening while an exception is raised ?